 The Bitches Say: Five Flutes.
 The verdant facade of this SoHo French bistro will lure you in, and the tasty dishes and cozy atmosphere will make you stay awhile.
 The service could be more attentive at brunch, but as long as the cocktails keep flowing, tout va bien.

-Little Prince serves brunch on Saturdays and Sundays from 11 a.m. to 3 p.m.
+Little Prince serves brunch on Saturday and Sunday from 10 a.m. to 3 p.m.